 Meanwhile, Stuart Phillips, professor at McMaster University in Canada and director of the McMaster Center for Nutrition, Exercise, and Health Research, suggests eating “eating eggs, cereal and milk, toast with peanut butter, or fruit and yogurt.”

 5. Plan a post-workout snack.

 While most people are aware that their bodies need fuel prior to a workout, they may fail to realize that what they eat afterwards is just as important.
 Topping the list of best choices is the right combination of carbs and protein.

 Cohen told CNN, “”After long or very high-intensity workouts, consuming 1 to 1.2 grams of carbohydrate per kilogram of body weight per hour for four to six hours, along with 15 to 25 grams of protein within the first hour after exercise, will replenish muscle glycogen stores as well as support muscle protein synthesis.”

 In addition to the usual choices like hard-boiled eggs, chicken, tuna, and apples with peanut butter, nutritionists also recommend a surprising source of post-workout sustenance: chocolate milk.
 According to Fitness magazine, “It has everything you need in one glass: carbs and protein for muscle recovery, water content to replace the fluids lost as sweat and calcium, sodium and sugar — all ingredients that help you recover faster, retain water and regain energy.”

 One last thing to keep in mind?
-Just as a mindful diet is essential to making the most of your fitness program, a well-designed fitness program is essential to making the most of your diet.
+Just as a mindful diet of healthy eating is essential to making the most of your fitness program, a well-designed fitness program is essential to making the most of your diet.
 Ready to get started?
 Sign up for a personal trainer session today.